 The "Additional Businesses" listed below may begin operating, subject to the requirements set forth in the Order and to any additional requirements set forth below or in separate industry-specific guidance by the Health Officer.
-These businesses were selected based on current health-related information, the risk criteria set forth in Section 3 of the Order, and the overall impact that allowing these businesses to resume operation will have on mobility and volume of activity in the County.
+These businesses were selected based on current health-related information, the risk criteria set forth in Section 3, the State's December 3, 2020 Stay-At-Home Order, of the Order, and the overall impact that allowing these businesses to resume operation will have on mobility and volume of activity in the County.